Platform

 LGBTQ+ Protections & Reproductive Justice

-In 2026, the fascist federal government has made it a point to rapidly strip both LGBTQ and reproductive rights as much as possible.
+In 2026, it is unquestionable that the federal government has embraced fascism.
+This administration has made it a point to rapidly strip both LGBTQ and reproductive rights as much as possible.
 Judges in Massachusetts must fervently defend these rights not just for our own residents, but for anyone fleeing to our commonwealth as a safe haven from bigoted and overreaching laws in their home jurisdictions.

 Immigrant Justice

-Donald Trump has put a judicial target on the backs of every immigrant (documented and undocumented) in this country.
+Donald Trump has put a judicial target on the backs of every immigrant, both documented and undocumented, in this country.
 Judges should be using every ounce of their judicial authority to fight against federal overreach affecting immigrants here in MA, and should consider the holistic context and impact of immigration status when sentencing, in order to protect the wellbeing and welfare of all of Massachusett’s residents.
+Judges must also hold ICE and all DHS agents more broadly wreaking havoc and terror upon our neighbors accountable for any and all crimes they commit here, to the full extent of the law.
+While qualified immunity exists federally, experts doubt that DHS agents have this when not acting within the official capacity of their jobs, whose scope is limited by law.
+These agents should be charged and found guilty for each and every offense committed against the people of Massachusetts.
+The battle may be uphill for accountability in this sense, but it must be something any judge confirmed to serve in the Commonwealth should be committed to.